The Annapolis region is forever linked with the Chesapeake Bay, the oyster industry, and a proud maritime history.

 The historic McNasby Oyster Company has served as the perfect home for the Annapolis Maritime Museum since 2001.
 The company’s success was built on the watermen’s knowledge of the Chesapeake Bay, its health, and the ecological diversity of this vast body of water.
 What better place for the Annapolis Maritime Museum to call home and pursue its mission of educating and informing the public of the enormous ecological wealth and history of the Chesapeake Bay?
 Interactive heritage exhibits, environmental programs, camps, and engaging community events have transformed the Museum into an essential, beloved feature of the Annapolis community.
 With direct views of the Chesapeake Bay, the McNasby Campus includes the McNasby Oyster Company building, Barge House, three transient piers, and adjacent beachside park—the only in Annapolis—complete with a historic wooden boat exhibit.

-Located across Back Creek from AMM’s McNasby Campus is the Museum’s newest addition, the Ellen O. Moyer Nature Park Campus, which provides free water access to the public.
-This renovated, 12-acre park accommodates AMM’s ever-expanding education programs, helping to further develop the curriculum to include natural sciences through hands-on activities.
+This renovated, 12-acre waterfront park accommodates AMM’s ever-expanding education programs as well as the Education Staff offices.
 The enhanced educational program will place the Museum in a stronger position to fulfill its mission of inspiring a love of the Chesapeake Bay for generations to come.
-With the addition of the park campus, AMM expects to significantly add to, and expand, its existing programs to cater to 8,000 to 10,000 students annually.
-An old waterworks building on site has been restored and converted to classrooms for hosting school programs and summer camps, while future plans include event space and a replicated maritime village.
+With the addition of the Park Campus, AMM expects to significantly add to, and expand, its existing programs to cater to over 15,000 adults and children annually.
+An old waterworks building on site has been restored and converted to classrooms for hosting school programs and summer camps, while future plans include event space and an amazing event pavilion and maritime themed playground.
 Walking trails, a kayak/canoe launch, and an amphitheater are also located on site.
 The Park is located at 7300 Edgewood Road.

 About Capital SUP